vivascau/cordova-cookie-master/README.md

 This plugin is distributed under the MIT License.

 ## Thanks to
-This plugin is a fork from Kristian Hristov's "cookie master" plugin.
-The author is not maintaining the plugin, so I created a new branch to include fixes and support to new OS versions.
+This plugin is a fork of Edward Gao's "cookie master" plugin which was forked from Kristian Hristov's "cookie master" plugin.
+This fork is adding experimental WKWebView support and **may be short-lived**.

 This plugin was inspired by the great work on the CookieMonster plugin by @barrettc